-The CDFI Fund, an agency of the U.S. Department of Treasury which administers the NMTC Program, uses decennial census data for determining tracts that qualify for that program.
+The CDFI Fund,99 an agency of the U.S. Department of Treasury which administers the NMTC Program, publishes a census tract list derived from decennial census data for determining tracts that qualify for that program.
 The 2010 census data is used for current projects.
 ReinID.com has developed a mapping tool to display the poverty rate or AMI level under the NMTC standard.